webmasterdevlin/modern-angular-course-2023/README.md

 # ModernAngular
-- Less is more.
-This is the motto of this demo app.
-In return, building Angular apps for beginners will be easier.
 - Global state management using Signals.
 - HTTP Requests using Axios and Signals.
 - Reactive Forms using RXJS.